StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Handle errors when saving ATUM orders.
 * Refactoring.
 * Add the get_sold_last_days filter to the get sold today column calcs.
+* Added parent status criteria to product search in order to exclude variations from draft variables.
+* Include the delete transients execution in the CRON.
+* Removed WC navigation references.

 **Fixes**